-I did my undergraduate and master's studies in physics (MSci) at Imperial College London (2014-18), with one year on ERASMUS at the University of Freiburg (2016-17).
-My specialisation was in theoretical physics and my master's thesis was completed in the Quantum Optics and Statistics Group, Freiburg, under Prof Dr Andreas Buchleitner, titled 'Efficient quantum transport in disordered networks with vibrations'.
+I did my undergraduate and master's MSci studies in physics at Imperial College London (2014-18), with one year on ERASMUS at the University of Freiburg (2016-17).
+My specialisation was in theoretical physics and my master's thesis was completed in the Quantum Optics and Statistics Group, University of Freiburg, under Prof Dr Andreas Buchleitner, titled 'Efficient quantum transport in disordered networks with vibrations'.
 In 2016, I completed a summer research internship at the London Institute for Mathematical Sciences and Imperial College London under Dr Oscar Dahlsten and Prof Myungshik Kim on a quantum generalisation of feedforward neural networks.

 Quantum Shannon theory with superpositions of trajectories